-You might be wondering why do you get rats in your garden and yet you don’t have any dustbins or waste foods, compost manure might be the reason.
-One step to put an end to rat invasion is to ensure the compost manure rots well enough before you dump it in your garden.
+You might wonder why you get rats in your garden, yet you don’t have any dustbins or waste foods; compost manure might be why.
+To end the rat invasion, one step is to ensure the compost manure rots well enough before you dump it in your garden.

-You can also go ahead and mix the manure with soil as soon as you place it in the soil.
-As much as rats eat anything, they barely touch the soil, and so you can use that to your advantage.
+You can also mix the manure with soil as soon as you place it in the soil.
+As much as rats eat anything, they barely touch the soil, so you can use that to your advantage.

 You must be wondering why some people spend too much time placing barriers in and around their yards, even though there are no thieves in the area.
-Well, it is not because they want to make their yards look beautiful but to give rats a hard time accessing the garden.
+It is not because they want to make their yards look beautiful but to give rats difficulty accessing the garden.

-By doing so, they give rats a hard time navigating the farm no matter how hard they try.
-Once they come across barriers as well as the traps available, they end up avoiding the yard and instead opt for another option.
+They give rats a hard time navigating the farm no matter how hard they try.
+Once they come across barriers and the traps available, they avoid the yard and instead opt for another option.

 You can also try protecting your garden by fencing around it with a wire mesh or strategically placing traps all over the garden.
-Avoid dumping waste foods as well as compost manure that has not decayed well enough.
-By doing so, you will stop attracting rats to your yard, and also, the yard becomes relatively rat proof.
+Avoid dumping waste foods and compost manure that has not decayed well enough.
+By doing so, you will stop attracting rats to your yard, and also, the yard becomes relatively rat-proof.
 It is also one of the best ways to keep other rodents away long-term.

 The type of plants you grow

-Another point that can answer the question, why do you get rats in your garden is the type of plants you grow.
+Another point that can answer why you get rats in your garden is the type of plants you grow.

 Rats, just like other rodents, love some types of plants.
-If you have a nut tree near the garden that frequently drops nuts all over the place, then be sure that it is the reason why rats are always visiting your yard.
+For example, if you have a nut tree near the garden that frequently drops nuts all over the place, then be sure that it is the reason why rats are always visiting your yard.

 Other plants like fruits also attract rats as well as bird seeds that may be available in your garden.
 And since you can’t just uproot your plants, you should figure out a way to keep the rats away.

-You should also try your best to ensure you keep nuts from your yard.
+You should also try your best to keep nuts from your yard.
 Remove as many as you can.
-If you find the process to be too tiring, you should consider making your garden rat or pes-proof.
+If you find the process tiring, you should consider making your garden rat or pes-proof.
 The best way to do so is to get cats or plant mint at some spots in the garden.

 You can also put up solar-powered repellers, which are very popular for keeping off rats.
-A single unit can cover as much as 6000 square feet.
+For example, a single unit can cover as much as 6000 square feet.
 How many you get depends on the size of your garden.